It has become something of a parlor game in Tel Aviv and Washington DC to speculate about when Israel will finally strike Iran’s nuclear facilities.

-These authors may have been more right than they imagined.
+They may have been more right than they imagined.

-A documentary by the investigate journalism Ilana Dayan that appeared on Monday claims that Prime Minister Benjamin Netanyahu and his defense minister Ehud Barak ordered the Israeli military to prepare for an airstrike in 2010.
+A documentary by the investigate journalism Ilana Dayan that appeared on Monday claims that Prime Minister Benjamin Netanyahu and his defense minister, Ehud Barak, ordered the Israeli military to prepare for an airstrike in 2010.

 There is a good chance that the operation would have gone ahead were it not for the strong objections of Israel’s two most powerful military leaders: Gabi Ashkenazi, the head of the Israel Defense Force at the time, and Meir Dagan, the director of the country’s Mossad intelligence agency.

-Obviously, the strike never occurred.
-What the episode shows is that Netanyahu and Barak were far more serious in their intention to delay Iran’s nuclear progress than even the most able bodied reporter believed.
+Obviously the strike never occurred.
+What the episode shows is that Netanyahu and Barak were far more serious in their intention to delay Iran’s nuclear progress than even the most able-bodied reporter believed.

-This goes against the view held by some of Israel’s military officials and the majority of the Israeli public — that a joint operations with the Americans would be far preferential to Israel going it alone.
+This goes against the view held by some of Israel’s military officials and the majority of the Israeli public — that a joint operations with the Americans would be preferential to the Jewish state going it alone.